-As required under the Nasdaq Stock Market ("NASDAQ") listing standards, our Board of Directors annually determines each director's independence.
+As required under the NASDAQ Stock Market ("NASDAQ") listing standards, our Board of Directors annually determines each director's independence.
 The NASDAQ listing standards provide that a director of a business development company is considered to be independent if he or she is not an "interested person" of ours, as defined in Section 2(a)(19) of the 1940 Act.
 Section 2(a)(19) of the 1940 Act defines an "interested person" to include, among other things, any person who has, or within the last two years had, a material business or professional relationship with us.

 Consistent with these considerations, after review of all relevant transactions or relationships between each director, or any of his or her family members, and us, our senior management and our independent auditors, the Board has affirmatively determined that the following six directors are independent directors within the meaning of the applicable NASDAQ listing standards: Messrs.
 Adelgren, Coulon, Mead, Outland, Parker and Ms. English.
-In making this determination, the Board found that none of these directors or nominees for director had a material or other disqualifying relationship with us.
-Mr. Gladstone, the chairman of our Board of Directors and chief executive officer, Mr. Brubaker, our vice chairman, chief operating officer and secretary, Mr. Stelljes, our president and chief investment officer, and Mr. Dullum, are not independent directors by virtue of their employment by our Adviser.
+In making this determination, the Board found that none of the independent directors or director nominees had a material or other disqualifying relationship with us.
+Mr. Gladstone, the Chairman of our Board of Directors and Chief Executive Officer, Mr. Brubaker, our Vice Chairman, Chief Operating Officer and Secretary,

+Mr. Stelljes, our President and Chief Investment Officer, and Mr. Dullum, a Senior Managing Director of our Advisor, are not independent directors by virtue of their positions as officers of the Company or our Adviser or their employment by our Adviser.

 The Board of Directors met four times during the last fiscal year.
-Each Board member attended 75% or more of the aggregate of the meetings of the Board and of the committees on which he or she served that were held during the period for which he ors he was a director or committee member.
+Each director attended 75% or more of the aggregate of the meetings of the Board and of the committees on which he or she served that were held during the period for which he or she was a director or committee member.

-As required under applicable NASDAQ listing standards, which require regularly scheduled meetings of independent directors, our independent directors met four times during fiscal 2008 in regularly scheduled executive sessions at which only independent directors were present.
+As required under applicable NASDAQ listing standards, which require regularly scheduled meetings of independent directors, our independent directors met four times during fiscal 2009 in regularly scheduled executive sessions at which only independent directors were present.